419. 2012. Directed by Ned Thorne.

 HERE ENDETH THE SPOILERS!

-I liked how part of this also played out after the fact, so we’ve got a real documentary style feel to the found footage used here.
-We get people close to Mike and his friends, fathers, et cetera, as well as a woman involved in the whole case concerning Mike and the people they all encounter in Cape Town; plus a few other ‘talking head’ type interviewees.
-Gave this all a sense of realism that truly worked for me.
-Effective way to go about things instead of dramatizing all the events of the climax.
+It’s great how part of this also played out after the fact, so we’ve got a real documentary-style feel to the found footage.
+We get people close to Mike and his friends, fathers, as well as a woman involved in the whole case concerning Mike and the people they all encounter in Cape Town, plus a few other talking heads.
+Gave this all a sense of realism that truly works.
+Effective way to go about things instead of dramatising all the events of the climax.
 Good way to push the story along near the end in the final 20-25 minutes.
-I thought it went smooth and paid off on all the slowburn-like tension built up throughout the first hour.
+It went smooth and paid off on all the slowburn-like tension.

-So I’m going to go right and put this up as a 4 out of 5 star film.
-It’s a truly well-done and intelligent bit of found footage that doesn’t go for straight up horror.
-Instead, we get a nice thrilling little crime drama that takes us into the peril of three friends who find terror in South Africa.
-Definitely not the typical found footage we always see, even if it has some of the sand watermarks in its DNA.
-Regardless, I cannot say this is a bad film, not even mediocre.
-This was awesome.
+A truly well-done and intelligent bit of found footage that doesn’t go for straight up horror.
+We get a nice thrilling little crime drama that takes us into the peril of three friends who find terror in South Africa.
+Definitely not the typical found footage we always see, even if it has some of the watermarks in its DNA.
 Very refreshing to see a better take on the found footage sub-genre than so many cheap, independent efforts.
 Check this out on Google Play or anywhere else you can get your hands on a copy!
 Well worth the effort to track this down.
 Crackerjack ending— loved it a good deal.